 Cancellation, No Show and Incomplete Policy

-At the Transition Center (TC), a variety of courses are available for eligible family members in the areas of Foreign Service Life, Planning, Foreign, Going Overseas, Expanding Employment Options, Returning to Washington, and Security Overseas.
+At the Transition Center (TC), a variety of courses are available for eligible family members in the areas of Foreign Service Life, Personal and Financial Planning, Foreign Service Families, Going Overseas, Expanding Employment Options, Returning to Washington, and Security Overseas.

 The Foreign Service Institute provides on-site language training in more than 70 languages starting from beginner to high proficiency.
 Seats are offered to family members on a space-available basis.
 Enrollment of family members in instructor-led language training and area studies is coordinated through the Office of Career Development and Assignments.
 The Department of State employee should contact his/her Career Development Officer (CDO) for further information about enrolling a spouse in language training.

 FSI’s Distance Language Learning Program – offers 16 languages, accessible from anywhere with an internet connection.
 A mentor monitors and guides the student on a weekly basis.
 For more information, contact OnlineLanguage@state.gov.